-Delia L. Franco is the Founding Attorney of the Franco Law Group and a California Certified Specialist in Immigration and Nationality Law.
-She is an experienced immigration attorney with over 13 years practicing diverse issues and areas of immigration law and specializing in litigating complex deportation defense.
+Delia L. Franco is the CEO and Founding Attorney of the Franco Law Group and a California Certified Specialist in Immigration and Nationality Law.
+She is an experienced immigration attorney with over 14 years practicing diverse issues and areas ofimmigration law and specializing in litigating complex deportation defense.

-Attorney Franco has accumulated a wide-range of skills litigating hundreds of immigration trials dealing with diverse issues and areas of law.
-These include asylum, withholding of removal, protection under the Convention Against Torture, cancellation of removal, the Nicaraguan Adjustment and Central American Relief Act, Temporary Protective Status, adjustment of status, the Cuban Adjustment Act, waivers of inadmissibility, the Violence Against Women Act, and contested hearings on removability before the Executive Office of Immigration Review, the Board of Immigration Appeals and federal appellate courts.
+Attorney Franco has accumulated a wide-range of skills, litigating hundreds of immigration trials.
+These include asylum, withholding of removal, protection under the Convention Against Torture, cancellation of removal, the Nicaraguan Adjustment and Central American Relief Act, Temporary Protective Status, adjustment of status, the Cuban Adjustment Act, waivers of inadmissibility, the Violence Against Women Act, and contested hearings on removability before the Executive Office of Immigration Review, the Board of Immigration Appeals and federal and district appellate courts.

-Attorney Franco was born in Hollywood, Los Angeles to an immigrant mother from Jalisco, Mexico.
+Attorney Franco was born in Hollywood, California to an immigrant mother from Jalisco, Mexico.
 Her father, born in Roseville, California was of Mexican and German descent.
-Attorney Franco grew up in East Los Angeles after her parents married, and learned the personal impact that immigration policies can have on a family.
+Attorney Franco grew up in East Los Angeles, along with a myriad of immigrant families similar to hers and learned the personal impact that immigration policies can have on a family and a community.

 Attorney Franco attended the University of California at Irvine, studying abroad in China, Spain and Mexico, and graduating Cum Laude with a bachelor’s degree in Criminology, Law and Society.
 Her passion for law stemmed from her intrigue over the ethics of attorneys and their vast power over their clients’ future.
-Understanding that the law is a critical tool for a single person, or entire community’s livelihood, safety and future, her concern came with the acknowledgment that attorneys too often focus on profit or personal gain, and become dismissive of quality service and winning results.
-During her last year at UC Irvine, she wrote her Honors Senior Thesis on "The Lack of Morals and Ethics in the Regulation of Attorney Conduct," which was published, presented in symposia and adopted and integrated into the Legal Profession course at UC Irvine.
+Understanding that the law is acritical tool for a single person, or entire community’s livelihood and safety, her concern came with the acknowledgement that attorneys too often focus on profit or personal gain, and become dismissive of quality service and winning results.
+During her last year at UC Irvine, she wrote her Honors Senior Thesis on "The Lack of Morals and Ethics in the Regulation of Attorney Conduct, "which was published, presented in symposia and adopted and integrated into the Legal Profession course at UC Irvine.

-As an undergraduate, Attorney Franco clerked for the Public Defenders Office in Orange County and the Immigration Department of Catholic Charities in Orange County.
+As an undergraduate, Attorney Franco clerked for the Public Defender's Office in Orange County and the Immigration Department for the Catholic Charities Non-Profit Organization in Orange County.
 In order to help immigrant detainees in despair at the Santa Ana Detention Center, she held weekly sessions to inform them of their rights.

 In addition, she was committed to helping Latino children advance in academics.
 To that end, she was involved in the Mathematics Saturday Academy, Saddleback High School Retention Program and Government Housing After-School Tutoring Programs.
 She also volunteered extensively at the Isaiah House Homeless Shelter.